Canadian Natural Resources: Horizon tank farm collapse fatalities

 In 2007, a tank that was under construction collapsed, killing two workers and seriously injuring two others.

 Primrose oil seeps

 In June 2013, the Alberta Energy Regulator investigated reports of leaks in the company's Primrose East oil sands project.
 The regulator concluded that nearly a million litres of bitumen mixed with water had seeped into the ground around the site.

 Slave Lake pipeline spill

-In April 2014, a pipeline owned by the company spilled 70,000 liters of oil and processed water northwest of Slave Lake, Alberta.
+In April 2014, a pipeline owned by the company spilled 70,000 litres of oil and processed water northwest of Slave Lake, Alberta.

 Red Earth Creek pipeline spill

-In November 2014, a pipeline owned by the company spilled almost 60,000 liters of crude oil into a muskeg region 27 kilometers from Red Earth Creek, Alberta.
+In November 2014, a pipeline owned by the company spilled almost 60,000 litres of crude oil into a muskeg region 27 kilometres from Red Earth Creek, Alberta.